About

 owenkschalk [at] gmail [dot] com

-Owen’s journalistic work focuses on Canada’s domestic and foreign policy.
-He has also written essays on film and literature for Canadian Dimension, Monthly Review, and Liberated Texts.
-In November 2021, Monthly Review published “Disney, Salò, and Pasolini’s Inconsumable Art,” his critical analysis of the modern culture industry through three films by Pier Paolo Pasolini.
-To get a sense for his fiction work, check out “Speaking in Regrets,” which won Humber Literary Review‘s 2024 Emerging Writers Fiction Contest, and “She’s a Beauty,” published by Vast Chasm Magazine in summer 2023.
+To get a sense of Owen’s fiction work, check out “Speaking in Regrets,” which won Humber Literary Review‘s 2024 Emerging Writers Fiction Contest, and “She’s a Beauty,” published by Vast Chasm Magazine in summer 2023.

-In terms of activism, Owen is a member of the Manitoba-Cuba Solidarity Committee and Cat’s Cradle (Tiger’s Eye), a proletarian internationalist organization with comrades in Panama, Palestine, and Burkina Faso.
+Owen is a member of the Manitoba-Cuba Solidarity Committee and Cat’s Cradle (Tiger’s Eye), a proletarian internationalist organization with comrades in Burkina Faso, Kenya, Panama, and Palestine.